WHO ARE WE

-The Perhentian Turtle Project (PTP) was officially established in 2015 as a sea turtle research and conservation initiative under Fuze Ecoteer Outdoor Adventures Sdn.
-Bhd. in the Perhentian Islands Marine Park.
-We work in close collaboration with the local community, stakeholders, Department of Fisheries (DOF) and Marine Parks Division.
-Our work includes kayak surveys, nightly beach patrols, sea turtle stranding responds, and awareness campaigns.
+The Perhentian Turtle Project was officially established in 2015 as a sea turtle research and conservation initiative under Fuze Ecoteer Outdoor Adventures Sdn Bhd in the Perhentian Islands.
+We work closely with the local community, stakeholders, the state Department of Fisheries (DOF) and Marine Parks Division.
+Our work include population surveys, nightly beach patrols, stranding responses and awareness activities.

-To understand sea turtle habitat use and connectivity
+To identify the Perhentian sea turtle habitat use and connectivity

-To create and raise awareness about sea turtles and marine conservation among the Perhentian Community (i.e. local community, stakeholders, tourists, and government)
+To create and raise awareness about sea turtles and marine conservation among the Perhentian communities (i.e. local community, resorts, restaurants, local government body and other stakeholders)

 "An understanding of the natural world and what’s in it is a source of not only a great curiosity but great fulfilment."